taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"Confinement?
 Um...it started because the Pirate Lords kidnapped a Space University professor who killed a bunch of Exiles with unethical SynTh-splicing experiments...right?"**

 Serena: **"Not just that.
-The Originals were doing all sorts of nasty things to the Exiles, like forcing them to work in mines or on construction without proper gear or compensation...basically, space-age slavery.
+The Originals were doing all sorts of nasty things to the Exiles, like forcing them to work without proper gear or compensation...basically, space-age slavery.
 And the World Government was looking the other way even while sending more and more Peacekeepers to the Underground Cities, and bribing Earther politicians to increase the Tithe and make it difficult for Exiles to come back to Earth legally.
 So when the Pirate Lords made their move, everyone and everything was already super tense.
 That's why it exploded into such a crazy authoritarian occupation."**

 ### Page 5

 Serena: **"So many folks were in terrible situations.
 We gave sanctuary to as many as we could, but we were running out of room, and we knew if Confinement went on for much longer, Peacekeepers might also invade the Havens."**

-Eireena: **"To be honest, it's still a possibility...Confinement may be over, but things are still tense..."**
+Eireena: **"It's still a possibility...there may be a treaty, but Peacekeepers are everywhere..."**

 Eireena turns to Asoka and Iri.

-Eireena: **"Which brings us to Iúna."**
+Eireena: **"Which brings us to High Pristess Iúna."**

 Asoka and Iri exchange a glance, surprised.